batmany13/getting_started/dev_cadence.md

 __Hackathons__

 We hold two types of hackathons.
 One is a "business related" hackathon, while another is a "random idea hackathon".
 We try to hold hackathons every 4-5 sprints.
 The "business related" is something that is related to our business, but may not be specific to the platform we're building.
-For instance,

 ###Trello Board Management